How does a reverse mortgage work?

 In many cases, that equity isn’t available to homeowners until they sell their property or take out a home equity loan.
 With a reverse mortgage, however, you can extract some of that equity to pay for other needs, like groceries, clothing or medication, long after you’ve stopped earning a steady paycheck.
 If you’re worried about making ends meet during your retirement, and you have a lot of equity in your home, a reverse mortgage can help pay the bills and cover your living expenses.

 This type of loan is also useful if you’re looking to downsize — say, from a single family home to a townhouse.
 After using the proceeds from the sale of your current home as a down payment, you can then take out a reverse mortgage on that equity to open up a line of credit.
 You don’t owe any mortgage payments on your new home, and you can access additional funds whenever you need them.
-Or simply leave that line of credit alone to accrue interest.
+Or simply leave that line of credit alone as it continues to grow.

 How reverse mortgages work